 Installing the MUSEA Lab Printer Profile

-1) Download the MUSEA Lab Printer Profile HERE
+1) Download the MUSEA Lab Printer Profiles HERE

-2) Move the MUSEA Lab Printer Profile to the proper folder on your computer.
+2) Move the MUSEA Lab Printer Profiles to the proper folder on your computer.

 For MAC: Go to - Macintosh HD > Library > Colorsync > Profiles

 Alternate location: Users > "User Name" > Library > Colorsync > Profiles

 3) Restarting Photoshop or Lightroom is necessary for the Profile to show up.
 You also may need to restart your computer.